 - 1. Work with the School Board and the BRSU to provide information to allow the school to better project enrollments, and associated capital improvements. - 2.
 Consider various options for school expansion or consolidation including the option of co-operating with nearby towns to provide for anticipated future needs. - 3.
 If additional lands are required at the existing elementary school site, or if a new school site is required, encourage the School Board to acquire such lands as soon as possible, and to assist them in so doing if possible. - 4.
 Require that any new or expanded school site be safely and conveniently accessed by the population it serves. - 5.
-Consider utilizing energy saving environmentally sound conservation & operational practices supplies from wells or springs are the main source of water.
+Consider utilizing energy saving environmentally sound conservation & operational practices generally makes it uneconomical to install a public water supply system.
+Otherwise, private supplies from wells or springs are the main source of water.